 Tuning Garbage Collection in a real world application

-In one of our product which was in production for more than 4 years with moderately high adoption, I was primarily responsible for optimizing performance of application.
+In one of the application which was in production for more than 4 years with moderately high adoption, I was primarily responsible for optimizing performance of application.
 As part of this exercise, I took this opportunity to understand its GC behavior.
 Below are the findings and inferences based on GC reports (generated by importing GC log file using GCEasy.)